-I teach introductory measurement and assessment, introductory statistics, and advanced psychometrics.
 My research interests include educational measurement, scaling (particularly multidimensional scaling) and the assessment of growth in educational settings.
-I am a fellow of the American Psychological Association, author of Multidimensional Scaling, editor of Applied Psychological Measurement, an editorial board member for the Journal of Adult Development, past-president of APA Division 5 (Evaluation, Measurement, and Statistics), former chair of the APA committee on psychological testing and assessment, and co-director of the Minnesota Interdisciplinary Training in Education Research (MITER) Program.
-Students interested in full-time Ph.D. study and the application of interdisciplinary research to problems in education may be interested in the MITER Program.
+I am a fellow of the American Psychological Association and the American Educational Research Association, author of Multidimensional Scaling, Editor Emeritus of Applied Psychological Measurement, an editorial board member for the Journal of Adult Development, past-president of APA Division 5 (Evaluation, Measurement, and Statistics), former chair of the APA committee on psychological testing and assessment, and former co-director of the Minnesota Interdisciplinary Training in Education Research (MITER) Program.
+Supplementary materials

 Courses I teach

 - EPsy 5221: Principles of Educational and Psychological Measurement

 - EPsy 8215: Advanced Research Methods in Education